GodotVR/godot_openxr_vendors/docs/getting-started/installation.rst

 Copying the plugin into place
 ------------------------------

-When downloading this asset from Godot's asset library it should place the required files into the `addons`directory.
+When downloading this asset from Godot's asset library, it should place the required files into the `addons` directory.
 If you've downloaded the zip file from the releases page, copy the files in `asset/addons` manually to `addons` in your project.
 You may need to create the `addons` folder.

-If you have build the asset from source, you need to create the `addons` folder in your project if it doesn't exist already, and then copy the content of the `demo/addons` folder to `addons` in your project.
+If you have built the asset from source, you need to create the `addons` folder in your project if it doesn't exist already, and then copy the content of the `demo/addons` folder to `addons` in your project.

 Configuring your export
 -----------------------

-Back in Godot open the `Project` menu and select `Export...`:
+Back in Godot, open the `Project` menu, and select `Export...`:

 - If it doesn't already exist, create an Android export configuration by pressing `Add...` and selecting `Android`
 - Tick the `Use Gradle Build` tickbox